jojowil/asm6502/README.md

 Everything in this design is Java 21 and C23 compatible.

+The C version uses [pcre2](https://github.com/PCRE2Project/pcre2) and [PString](https://github.com/jojowil/PString).

+At some point the Java one will be revisited.
+I'm already not liking some of the choices made during its implementation.

 ## The Language

 This project is based on the [Commodore 64 Assembly Language](https://www.c64-wiki.com/wiki/Assembler) which has a